flairNLP/flair/resources/docs/TUTORIAL_7_TRAINING_A_MODEL.md

     # comment in this line to use character embeddings
     # CharacterEmbeddings(),

-    # comment in these lines to use contextual string embeddings
+    # comment in these lines to use flair embeddings
-    # CharLMEmbeddings('news-forward'),
+    # FlairEmbeddings('news-forward'),
-    # CharLMEmbeddings('news-backward'),
+    # FlairEmbeddings('news-backward'),
 ]

 embeddings: StackedEmbeddings = StackedEmbeddings(embeddings=embedding_types)